 Sissy & Rosie: Two sensory, communication and comedy experts at the Farm

 Sissy was born February 6, 2014 and Rosie on February 10, 2014.
 They can climb anywhere and although a bit shy, like people very much.
 They have a new enclosure to help control their wandering, but once let out it is a real challenge to get them put away again after Horse Boy.

 Hugo came to Hinchinbrook Farm in 2014, but was not well and we had to say our good-byes in May 2017.
 While with us, he made sure we always knew when a car was coming … or even leaving!
 He would bark until he went hoarse if people walked by on the highway trail.
 We used to think that Kelly was a big dog before this Great Pyrenees showed up.

 Delilah was foaled about 2009 and was left behind after her owner died in Cape Breton.
 On hearing of this dilemma, Patty immediately offered to take in her and her male companion, Red Vermont.
 They were both starving and had other medical and hoof issues.
 Patty nursed them back to health and organized a fund raiser to transport Red Vermont back to his home state in the US so that he could be used as a breeding stud.
-Delilah is being trained for riding, since she spent the first 7 years of her life basically running wild and is still skittish around people.
-Watching her run is like watching the wind on the Prairies! to see the full story of Red Vermont, link here: Atlantic Horse & Pony
+Delilah has now joined the therapeutic riding team and is still learning the ropes.
+Watching her run is like watching the wind on the Prairies!
+To see the full story of Red Vermont, link here: Atlantic Horse & Pony

 ROZE MCDORMAND’S FILM ABOUT DELILAH